JAlcocerT/Linux/content/docs/Privacy/_index.md

 PFS provides the infrastructure necessary for developing and hosting decentralized applications.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/rOtMGJVp2MU" frameborder="0" allowfullscreen></iframe>

-{{% details title="Filecoin" closed="true" %}}
+{{% details title="Filecoin?" closed="true" %}}

 [FileCoin](https://docs.filecoin.io/) is a decentralized storage network designed to turn cloud storage into an algorithmic market.

-It runs on a blockchain with a native token, also called Filecoin (FIL), which is used as a payment system for storage and retrieval services.
+It **runs on a blockchain with a native token**, also called Filecoin (FIL), which is used as a payment system for storage and retrieval services.

 Here’s how Filecoin relates to IPFS:

-* Built on IPFS: Filecoin is essentially an incentive layer on top of IPFS.
+* **Built on IPFS**: Filecoin is essentially an incentive layer on top of IPFS.
 While IPFS allows for the decentralized storing and sharing of files, Filecoin incentivizes the storage of those files through financial rewards.
 Storage providers earn Filecoin tokens by hosting files, effectively turning data storage into a market where users pay to have their files stored.

 * Decentralization and Redundancy: Like IPFS, Filecoin aims to make the web more decentralized and less reliant on centralized cloud storage providers.
 By distributing files across numerous nodes, it enhances data redundancy and reliability.